2012 United States Senate election in Michigan: Campaign

-The GOP primary campaign was mainly a battle between Hoekstra and Durant as they were the most visible in running campaign ads.
+The GOP primary campaign was mainly a battle between Hoekstra and Durant, as they were the most visible in running campaign ads.
 Despite Durant's attack ads, Hoekstra was leading in the polls for the Republican nomination.

-On July 20 Glenn suspended his campaign and endorsed Durant; however, his name was still on the ballot due to the time of his withdrawal.
+On July 20, Glenn suspended his campaign and endorsed Durant; however, his name was still on the ballot due to the time of his withdrawal.

 Hoekstra ad controversy

 Hoekstra targeted Democratic incumbent Debbie Stabenow with a television ad which ran statewide during the 2012 Super Bowl.
 The 30-second ad opened with the sound of a gong and showed an Asian woman riding a bike in a rice paddy and talking in pidgin English.
-The ad is critical of government spending by Stabenow and mocks her name with the Asian woman saying "Thank you, Michigan Senator Debbie Spenditnow".
-The commercial asks viewers to visit Hoekstra's website which has statistics about federal spending beside images of Chinese flags, currency and stereotypical Chinatown font.
+The ad is critical of government spending by Stabenow and mocks her name, with the Asian woman saying, "Thank you, Michigan Senator Debbie Spenditnow".
+The commercial asks viewers to visit Hoekstra's website, which had statistics about federal spending beside images of Chinese flags, currency and stereotypical Chinatown font.
 In the HTML code on Hoekstra's site the woman in the ad was reportedly previously identified as "yellowgirl."
 It has since been removed.

 Asian-American groups called the ad "very disturbing", national GOP consultant Mike Murphy said it was "really, really dumb", and Foreign Policy magazine managing editor Blake Hounshell called it "despicable."
 A coalition of black ministers in Detroit called for Hoekstra to apologize.
-Two of Hoekstra's GOP opponents, Clark Durant and Gary Glenn, questioned whether Hoekstra is the right candidate for Republicans to support.
+Two of Hoekstra's GOP opponents, Clark Durant and Gary Glenn, questioned whether Hoekstra was the right candidate for Republicans to support.
 The ad was called "blatantly racist" by Michael Yaki, former aide to House Speaker Nancy Pelosi and a member of the U.S. Commission on Civil Rights.
 Journalist James Fallows of The Atlantic called it the "most revolting ad".
 The NAACP denounced the ad as an "unnecessary race card."
 Some warned the ad would revive discrimination against Asian-Americans in Michigan where smashing imported cars was common in the 1980s, and in 1982 Chinese-American Vincent Chin was beaten to death by two unemployed autoworkers angry about Japanese competition.
 Critics also pointed out that Hoekstra voted for the $700-billion Wall Street bailout and voted for trillions more in deficit spending while he was in Congress.

-A Public Policy Polling poll released on show of February 14ed Stabenow leading Hoekstra 51%-37%.
-In April 2012, Stabenow's campaign reported that she had had her best fundraising quarter ever, taking $1.5m from January to March 2012, which they say was in part due to the advertisement.
+A Public Policy Polling poll released on February 14 showed Stabenow leading Hoekstra 51%-37%.
+In April 2012, Stabenow's campaign reported that she had had her best fundraising quarter ever, taking $1.5m from January to March 2012, which they said was in part due to the advertisement.
 Hoekstra's campaign, meanwhile, reported disappointing fundraising numbers for the first quarter of 2012, raising just $700,000, down almost $300,000 from the final quarter of 2011.

 Despite the criticism, the ad was a factor in Hoekstra's Republican primary victory.